 Once you have your sticky statement, it’s time to determine the overall point of what you’re trying to communicate or leave people with.
 This is your end goal.

-Ask yourself, “What is my end goal for this message?”
-Or in other words, “what action do I want my congregation to take after hearing this message?”
+Ask yourself, “What is my end goal for this sermon?”
+Or in other words, “what action do I want my congregation to take after hearing this sermon?”

 What do you want your people to leave with after hearing it?